ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-imperative-approach.md

     kubectl exec -it my-pod --container <container-name> -- bash
     ```

-## 5. Interact With Pods From Outside the Container
+## Step 5: Interact With Pods From Outside the Container

 You can also run commands inside the container without starting a seperate shell session.